AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/hybrid/editing-external-spa.md

 The prerequisites are simple.

 * Ensure an instance of AEM is running locally.
-  * For the examples in this document, it is assumed that the
 * Create a base AEM SPA project using [the AEM Project Archetype.](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/developing/archetype/overview.html?lang=en#available-properties)
   * This will form the basis of the AEM project which will be updated to include the external SPA.
   * For the samples in this document, we are using the starting point of [the WKND SPA project.](https://experienceleague.adobe.com/docs/experience-manager-learn/sites/spa-editor/spa-editor-framework-feature-video-use.html?lang=en#spa-editor)
-* A working, external React SPA
+* Have the working, external React SPA that you wish to integrate at hand.

 ## Upload SPA to AEM Project {#upload-spa-to-aem-project}

+First you need to upload the external SPA to your AEM project.

 1. Replace `src` in the `/ui.frontend` project folder with your React application's `src` folder.
 1. Include any additional dependencies in the app's `package.json` in the `/ui.frontend/package.json` file.
-Ensure the SPA SDK dependencies are of [recommended versions.](/help/implementing/developing/hybrid/getting-started-react.md#dependencies)
+   * Ensure the SPA SDK dependencies are of [recommended versions.](/help/implementing/developing/hybrid/getting-started-react.md#dependencies)
 1. Include any customizations in the `/public` folder.
 1. Include any inline scripts or styles added in the `/public/index.html` file.

 ## Configure the Remote SPA {#configure-remote-spa}

+Now that the external SPA is part of your AEM project, it needs to be configured within AEM.

 ### Include Adobe SPA SDK Packages {#include-spa-sdk-packages}